An alternative to traditional adversarial divorce litigation

 Collaborative dissolutions are an option for those couples who believe they can terminate their marriage with more care, reason and introspection than those who opt for traditional contested divorce proceedings.

-If you are in need of a collaborative law attorney in Bothell, Mill Creek and greater Western Washington, we encourage you to contact Soloman Law at 206-355-4555.
+If you are in need of a collaborative law attorney in Bothell, Mill Creek, Edmonds and Lynnwood, we encourage you to contact Soloman Law at 206-355-4555.

 today to learn more about how we can help you.